GraphBLAS/SuiteSparseSessions/Session4/README.md

 2. Jitify - Load or compile kernel
 3. Execute - Call compiled kernel

-> "It's a 3 step process, and every function that ends with underscore jit is going to look just like this."

 **Timestamp:** [00:08:20] - [00:10:30]

 ### Starting Point: Matrix Reduce to Scalar [00:09:30]